LiF-x/lifxmod.com/howtomakemods/server/2-databases.md

 {: .important-title}
 > Sponsored by Rampart Games
 >
-> This article is sponsored by [Rampart.Games](https://rampart.games "Rampart Games Ltd Game Servers"){: target="_blank" rel="noopener"}, a modern contariner based game server provider.
+> This article is sponsored by [Rampart.Games](https://rampart.games "Rampart Games Ltd Game Servers"){: target="_blank" rel="noopener"}, a modern container based game server provider.
 No slot limitations, you choose the resources for your needs.

 In this scenario we will make a simple mod that explores the databases features of the global "dbi" object.
 If you haven't yet, please review tutorial [Getting ready](/howtomakemods/server/getting-ready.html "Tutorial getting ready") and [\#1 Hello World](/howtomakemods/server/helloworld.html "Tutorial #1 Hello World") which introduces you to setting up a local development area and the basic concepts of writing mods in the LiFx framework.